 One more fun thing to note: When you’re charging on a network, you can usually view how long you’ve been plugged in and how much juice you’ve gotten through a smartphone app.

 You’ll Notice Others Driving an Electric Vehicle by Their Habits

 Being accustomed to driving a manual transmission, I constantly scan the traffic around me.
-And I started noticing a few cars all around me start slowing down early before traffic lights.
-Sure enough, when they got close enough, I noticed they were EVs (usually Teslas).
-They were taking advantage of the regen.
+And I notice the cars all around me that start slowing down early before traffic lights.
+Sure enough, when they get close enough, I notice they are EVs (usually Teslas).
+They take advantage of the regen.
 The Tesla regen is less-aggressive – to the best of my knowledge – than the Nissan, so they were carefully watching the traffic flow to start breaking early.
 Don’t waste those electrons.

 EVs also accelerate differently.
 Put your foot down on the accelerator, and you’ll feel like you’re on a Japanese bullet train.
 But it’s more than speed: The lurch you’re used to when a regular car shifts is completely absent.

 The quickness of EV acceleration has also helped me catch a few traffic lights I normally wouldn’t make – and generally without going much above the speed limit.
 It accelerates that much better than a gas car.

 Driving an Electric Vehicle is Like a Video Game

 EVs are big on giving drivers data.
 Mine being four years old, it lags behind the current generation.
 But I know exactly how many kilowatt-hours I’m using, how much I’ve regenerated and all sorts of other stuff.
 When I shut my motor off, I get a summary of the trip broken into average speed, current cruising range, average kilowatt-hours used and a few things I can’t remember.
 There’s also a neat map that gives you a range estimate, either for one-way or round trip.